 There’s plenty to do in Mexico City, and many of the hotels provide you with bottled water for safe drinking.

 Related Read: Visit historical places in Mexico

-We already told you that Mexico is a country rich in history, and this is something that can be appreciated in the different archaeological sites in the territory.
-One of them is the archaeological site of Tulum, this was a Mayan city built in front of the sea, although the precise use of this city is still a mystery.
+We already told you that Mexico is a country rich in history, and this is something that can be appreciated in the different archaeological sites in the territory, making it one of the best places in Mexico for families.
+One of them is the archaeological site of Tulum, which was a Mayan city built in front of the sea, although the precise use of this city is still a mystery.